viet-aus-it/vait-discord-bot/README.md

 there is a change in command registration (adding a new command, editing options of an existing one).
 Running this too many times in a short period of time will cause Discord API to **lock your bot out**.

+- **NOTE:** When deploy slash commands, if you got `Error: Cannot deploy commands`, it's normally because of your bot doesn't have permission to do so.
+You need to authorize your bot with scope: `bot` and `applications.commands` using `https://discord.com/api/oauth2/authorize?client_id=$CLIENT_ID&permissions=0&scope=bot%20applications.commands`

 ### Running lints and tests